slochower/smirnoff-host-guest-manuscript/manuscript.md

 ![](images/SMIRNOFF99Frosst-vs-GAFF-v1.7-bond-k.png){width=3.5in}
 ![](images/SMIRNOFF99Frosst-vs-GAFF-v2.1-bond-k.png){width=3.5in}

-A comparison of bonded parameters for SMIRNOFF99Frosst, GAFF v1.7, and GAFF v2.1.
+A comparison of bond force constants for SMIRNOFF99Frosst, GAFF v1.7, and GAFF v2.1.
 Values that differ by more than 10% are labeled in red.
 Atom names refer to [@fig:atom-names].
 </div>

 #### Angle parameters